Urinary tract infection (UTI)

 - poor feeding

-- being lethargic (very tired and lacking energy) and 'not quite right'
+- being very tired and lacking energy (lethargic)

 - poor weight gain

-Sometimes a simple UTI can become more serious in young babies or children when the infection spreads to involve the kidneys or spreads into the blood stream.
-If this happens, you need to see your famiy doctor or after hours medical centre urgently.
+Sometimes a simple UTI can become more serious in young babies or children when the infection spreads to involve the kidneys, or spreads into the blood stream.
+If this happens, see your family doctor or after-hours medical centre urgently.
 Signs of this can include:

 - high fever